smalls0098/gobley/docs/versioned_docs/version-0.1.0/docs/docs.md

 }
 ```

-When you use Kotlin targets not supported by the UniFFI plugin like `js()`, `wasmJs()`, or `wasmWasi()`,
-the UniFFI plugin generates stubs.
-This ensures that the Kotlin code is compiled successfully for all
-platforms.
-However, all generated functions except for `RustObject(NoPointer)` constructors will throw
-`kotlin.NotImplementedError`.
-We are trying to support as many platforms as possible.
-If you need to
-target WASM/JS, please use these stubs until WASM/JS support is released.

 ### The Rust plugin

 The Rust plugin is for configuring the Rust toolchain you want to use or linking your Rust library to your Kotlin